 nuoc mam cham or mam nem dipping sauce

-While fish is marinating heat up the olive oil under low-medium heat and when hot, add the scallions, ginger, shallots, and pinch of salt and turn off heat.
+When ready to roast, preheat oven to 475 convection.
+During this time, get your peanuts ready to roast in small sheet tray until golden brown.
+Remove and coarsely crush.
+In small saucepan, heat up the oil under low-medium heat and when hot, add the scallions, ginger, shallots, and pinch of salt and turn off heat.
 You don't want to cook it or fry it, just wilted and have the flavors infuse in the oil and set aside.